cheery/textended-edit/README.md

 # Structure Editor, for .t+ -files.

-If you decide to try it, make sure you've got pysdl2, pyopengl and textended.
+If you decide to try it, make sure you've got pysdl2, pysdl2 image, pyopengl and textended.
 I've tried it with python 2.7

 On ubuntu the dependencies can be satisfied with:

-    sudo apt-get install python-opengl
+    sudo apt-get install python-opengl libsdl2-2.0-0 libsdl2-image-2.0-0
     sudo pip install pysdl2

 You can obtain textended by: